Skip to main content

 The declarative contract between your pack and the KhalOS platform.
 It names the pack, lists permissions, declares services and windows, and points the shell at the frontend package to load.
 The schema is enforced by @khal-os/types at build time, so a broken manifest fails CI before it can be published.Every field — required and optional — lives in the khal-app.json reference.

-The React surface of your pack. package/src/index.tsx default-exports a component; tsup.config.ts produces CJS + ESM + .d.ts bundles; package/package.json is what gets published to GitHub Packages as @khal-os/pack-<name>.
-The shell loads this package at runtime and mounts the default export into a window.
+The React surface of your pack. package/src/index.tsx default-exports a component; tsup.config.ts produces CJS + ESM + .d.ts bundles for the platform build/install path.
+The app identity is the git repo/ref plus khal-app.json, not a frontend npm package.

 The long-running process for packs that need one — a Bun HTTP server, a NATS subscriber, a background worker. service/src/index.ts is the entry; Dockerfile is multi-stage; healthcheck.sh is a TCP probe used by Kubernetes.
 Delete the whole directory for frontend-only packs — CI will skip the Docker build automatically.